katmore/webhook/README.md

   ```

 ###Endpoint Installer Script
-A php cli script [bin/add-endpoint.php](bin/add-endpoint.php) is provided for creating a webservice end-point that responds to a Github Webhook for the **PushEvent** on a remote repository by updating a local repository.
-Basic usage via command line will prompt for all the required parameters (such as the remote URL, local repo path, webhook secret, etc.):
+The script [bin/add-endpoint.php](bin/add-endpoint.php) is provided for creating a webservice end-point that responds to a Github Webhook for the **PushEvent** on a remote repository by updating a local repository.
+It is a php cli script; when it is invoking it via command line without any arguments it will prompt for all the required parameters (such as the remote URL, local repo path, webhook secret, etc.):
 ```bash
 php bin/add-endpoint.php
 ```